deemru/Shamir255-Java/README.md

 ## Security Notes

 - Shares are generated using `SecureRandom` for cryptographic security
-- The implementation uses a 2048-bit MODP group for mathematical operations
+- The implementation uses GF(256) with primitive polynomial 0x11D from [RFC 6330](https://www.rfc-editor.org/rfc/rfc6330)
 - Each share reveals no information about the secret by itself
 - The secret can only be recovered with the minimum threshold of shares